The Brave Butterfly

 🎯 Educational approach

-This story addresses the emotional challenge of developing self-confidence when facing the unknown.
-Alina models a healthy process of overcoming fear where feeling scared is valid and social support is essential, proving that assurance is built step by step.
-When children face a new situation that makes them feel insecure, you can remember together: “Do you remember Alina and her new wings?
-What did she do when she was afraid?”, giving them an emotional language to express their feelings.
+When children face a new situation that makes them feel insecure, you can remember together: "Do you remember Alina and her new wings?
+What did she do when she was afraid?"
+This helps them connect the story's lesson with their own experience and gives them emotional language to express what they feel.